brilliantFire/brilliantFire.github.io/about.md

 * **Rebecca L.Vislay-Meltzer**, Adam R.Kampff, Florian Engert.
 (2006) "Spatiotemporal Specificity of Neuronal Activity Directs the Modification of Receptive Fields in the Developing Retinotectal System". *Neuron*.
 50(1): 101 - 114.
 [Paper](https://www.sciencedirect.com/science/article/pii/S0896627306001334)

 ### RANDOM BITS
 * I have seen my favorite band, Phish, 57 times in 14 different states so far.
 Check out the [Mockingbird Foundation](http://mbird.org/), a nonprofit organization run by Phish "phans" in support of music education.
 * In addition to seeing live music, I enjoy reading, hiking, and birdwatching in my spare time.
 * I am a western Pennsylvania native and currently live in the Greater Pittsburgh Area with my husband, Tim, and our cat, Bialy.
-* I'm one of the [~2.8% of Americans living with bipolar diorder](https://www.nimh.nih.gov/health/statistics/bipolar-disorder.shtml).